spoichiche/KodiAmvTrackerPlugin/README.md

   Add-ons > My add-ons > Video add-ons > AmvTracker > Configure
 Settings include:
 - **Database File**: The location to your local AmvTracker database
+- **Force 'Editor - Title' as the Amv Title**: The amv label shown in Kodi is defined by the current Skin and Viewtype.
+On the default skin, music videos are labelled as "Song Artist - Title".
+Use this setting to have the editors name in the label instead of the song artist
+- **Show tag Folder**: enable/disable showing of AmvTracker's custom labels in the main menu listings
+- **Filepath substitution**: Use this setting if you amvs are in a different location than the one listed in AmvTracker 'local file' field.
+Exemple: if the AmvTracker's database, all local files are in D:/Amv/xxx, but on your Kodi machine, the files are in E:/Amv Collection/xxx
+- **Information showed in plot field**: Controls how the description text of your Amvs are created.
+Metadata for video files are displayed differently based on your current skin and viewtype.
+Use these settings to hide/show Metadata that may want to see added in the description/plot of the Amv.

 ---